mstancu/swing-spring/Readme.md

-Swing project using Spring to decouple components.
+Swing/ Java FX project that Spring to decouple components.
 ===

+There are two launchers:

+**1. LauncherSwing.java**
+---
-Launcher.java will initialize Spring context.
+will launch classical Swing Applications with Spring support.

+**2. LauncherFXML.java**
+---
+will launch Java FX with FXML support with Spring support.